 Three ogival portals led into the interior of the church.
 The most interesting of them, the southern portal, is enclosed by an arcade with columns on high prismatic pedestals and crowned with the figure of St. Barbara, placed on a leafy corbel.
-The northern portal has preserved the original jambs with modest profiling with two shafts separated by a concave section.
+The northern portal has preserved the original jambs with modest moulding with two shafts separated by a concave section.
 It was crowned with an ogival frame with crockets.
 The western portal with the most extensive jamb, received three slender columns mounted on a polygonal pedestal, which without heads go to the archivolt and at the same time run upwards.
 Archivolt rolls cut at each other in the upper part.

 The interior of the nave and the chancel was covered with rib vaults and net vaults in the sacristy.
 The ogival arcades between the aisles were supported by four-sided pillars.
 In the chancel, internal buttresses became the support for the vaults, thanks to which its outer facades remained smooth, pierced only with large ogival windows.
 In the sacristy, the ribs at the connections were decorated with circular, painted bosses, while in the lower part they rested on corbels with floral decoration.
 Additionally, in the middle of the ribs there are heraldic shields.